Wednesday, August 8, 2018

 P15 Foraging and Hunting

 Results (foraging, temperate, winter, in the hills): Got 1 ration.
 It's not toxic.
 This takes 20 mins.
 (Hunting with three hunters): Nat 1 means we definitely find the thing which is (rolls) a large beast as long as we have the right weapons for the job.
-After like way to long, I also determined that of the 1 to 2 beasts we saw we caught 1 one of them and used up like 12 ammo.
+After like way too long, I also determined that of the 1 to 2 beasts we saw, we caught 1 one of them and used up like 12 ammo.
 To be honest, this got super confusing at the end.
 I guess it saves the time of having the players roll to hit though.
 We could play the encounter out with the 60 foot range I determined.

 p16-17 terrain phenomena with descriptors

 Results (determined that we were in the hills again randomly; let's just say it's temperate hills in winter for the rest of this post): No phenomena (only 6 in 30 chance).
 Boring?
 Rolls: It was a crag.
 We saw a crag.

 Nah, this table isn't bad though.
 I'd roll a result without chances wherever the players happen to be just so I can set the scene and get the coveted cuesta with a cliff.

 Results (for an unsettled hex square): No residents because I rolled a town result (impossible to have a town in an unsettled area).
 But maybe this would indicate ruins instead, so I roll at the bottom of the page and I guess we have an abandoned nomad camp.

 P19 Actual Ruins